-It involves collecting, cleaning, organizing, and analyzing data to extract meaningful information that can be used to make informed decisions.
+It involves collecting, cleaning, organising, and analysing data to extract meaningful information that can be used to make informed decisions.

-Data analytics utilizes various statistical and mathematical techniques such as data mining, machine learning, and predictive modeling to analyze and interpret data.
+Data analytics utilises various statistical and mathematical techniques such as data mining, machine learning, and predictive modelling to analyse and interpret data.

 Data analytics is a multidisciplinary field that combines elements of statistics, computer science, and business intelligence.

-It has become increasingly important in today’s digital age, where businesses generate vast amounts of data from various sources such as customer interactions, sales transactions, website behavior, social media, and more.
+It has become increasingly important in today’s digital age, where businesses generate vast amounts of data from various sources such as customer interactions, sales transactions, website behaviour, social media, and more.

 This data holds a wealth of valuable information that can give businesses a competitive edge and unlock new growth opportunities.

 The process of data analytics

 The process of data analytics begins with data collection.